The Bankrate promise

 Your credit score

 Your credit-based insurance score is very important when applying for a car insurance quote.
 Insurance companies consider drivers with poor credit to be high-risk, meaning they are more likely to get into an accident or file a claim.
-Four states — California, Hawaii, Massachusetts and Michigan — currently prohibit the use of credit scores as a rating factor for car insurance, and Washington state is also working to ban credit as a rating factor.
+Four states — California, Hawaii, Massachusetts and Michigan — currently prohibit the use of credit scores as a rating factor for car insurance.
 Nevertheless, improving your credit score may help you get a lower premium in many states.

 Your driving record and claims history

-Certain cars are more expensive to insure than others.
+The make and model of your car has a significant impact on the amount of your car insurance premium.
 For example, insurance on a brand new car or a luxury SUV can be much pricier than insurance on a 10-year-old used car.
-High value cars are more expensive to fix if something breaks or if you get into an accident.
-If your car gets totaled or stolen, the insurance company has to compensate you based on the car’s current value.
-The higher the car’s value, the higher your insurance premium will be.
+High-value cars are more expensive to fix if something breaks or if you get into an accident.
+If your car gets totaled or stolen, the insurance company would have to compensate you based on the car’s current value.
+Generally, the higher the car’s value, the higher your insurance premium will be.

 How to save on car insurance premiums